Steve's

 seems that baboons have business meetings just like some churches, or like the

-business.
-These baboons were yelling at each other in a very ugly way.
-There was
+conducting business.
+These baboons were barking and screaming at each other in

-no one baboon who was the target-- just all yelling and barking.
-And, to punctuate
+a very ugly way.
+There was no one baboon who was the target-- just all yelling

-their barks and scoldings at each other, all of the adult baboons were pooping
+other, all of the adult baboons were pooping in their hand and throwing it at

-in their hand and throwing it at each other.
-Brown stuff was flying in all directions,
+each other.
+Brown stuff was flying in all directions, and the baboons were getting

-adjourned when the ammunition could no longer be produced.
-Now, haven't you been
+could no longer be produced.
+Now, haven't you been in a church business meeting

-in a church business meeting that was similar to that?
-Some of you CEOs can also
+that was similar to that?
+Some of you CEOs can also relate to this I dare

 The